Robben Island

 Robben Island is wheelchair accessible, but some of the ramps are quite steep.

-Once on the island, you’ll be able to see human rights activist and former prisoner Robert Sobukwe’s house; a 17th-century limestone quarry where Mandela and others were put to work; a leper colony cemetery; and the Robben Island Museum, dedicated to preserving the memory and contributions of the freedom fighters who were once held within its walls.
-Some tours also include access to Mandela’s cell.
+On the island, you can visit Robert Sobukwe’s house, where the human rights activist and former prisoner once lived.
+You’ll see the 17th century limestone quarry where Mandela and others labored, the leper colony cemetery, and the Robben Island Museum, which preserves the memory and contributions of the freedom fighters once imprisoned there.

 Travel Like an Expert with AAA and Trip Canvas